dlang/DIPs/Drafts/1NNN-JSH.md

    ...
 ```

 No change to grammar.
 Implementation consists of a small change to `lex.d` to detect when string literals are prefixed with the `i` character.
 It adds a boolean flag to string literals to keep track of which ones are "interpolated".
-Then in the parse stage, if a string literal is marked as "interpolated" then it lowers it to a tuple of strings and expressions.
+Then in the parse stage, if a string literal is marked as "interpolated", it lowers it to a sequence of strings and expressions.

 Implementation and tests can be found here: https://github.com/dlang/dmd/pull/7988/files